alexpevzner/sane-airscan/README.md

 ### Paid consulting

-If your business depend on my project, and you require any specific feature not currently implemented here, you may consider contacting me on a paid basis.
+If your business depends on my project, and you require any specific feature not currently implemented here, you may consider contracting me on a paid basis.

 ### PVS-Studio